 be divided into several distinct steps.
 The student must also conform to any of the requirements and

-regulations of the MU Graduate School and the University of Missouri system.
+regulations of the MU Office of Graduate Studies and the University of Missouri system.
 Applications are accepted at any time during the year.

 Before beginning the program of study: